kpaxqin/redux-promise-thunk/README.md

 # redux-promise-thunk

+**This lib is out of date, please checkout [redux-action-tools](https://github.com/kpaxqin/redux-action-tools) for more handy tools. **

 This lib can help you dispatch FSA(flux standard action) in each phase of your promise;

 You need to use [redux thunk](http://npmjs.com/package/redux-thunk) as one of your middleware to make this lib work.